live-clones/eigen/doc/CMakeGuide.md

 Before we start, you have to make sure that both CMake and Eigen are available on your system.

-**CMake:** The required CMake version is 3.0 or higher.
+**CMake:** The required CMake version is 3.10 or higher.
 Run ```cmake --version``` to check which version is installed on your system.
-If the version is below 3.0 or CMake is not installed at all, make sure to update/install it before you continue.
+If the version is below 3.10 or CMake is not installed at all, make sure to update/install it before you continue.
+Note that not all parts of this guide require CMake version 3.10.
+However, having CMake version 3.10 or higher ensures that everything in this guide can be followed.

 **Eigen:** There are multiple ways to make Eigen available on your system.
 Since Eigen is a pure template library, it is sufficient to download the header files to a local folder and access them from there.
 However, you can also install Eigen, which can be more convenient.